openapi-ts/openapi-typescript/README.md

 parameter.

-This is a function that, if specified, is called for each property and allows you to change how swagger-to-ts handles parsing of Swagger files.
+This is a function that, if specified, is called for each property and allows you to change how openapi-typescript handles parsing of Swagger files.

 An example on how to use the `x-nullable` property to control if a property is optional: